-When preparing the financial statements, the manager uses estimates and judgments that are essential for the amounts in the financial statements.
-If deemed necessary, the nature of these estimates and judgements, including the corresponding assumptions, are disclosed in the notes to the financial statements.
+When preparing the financial statements, the manager uses estimates and judgments that can be essential to the amounts included in the financial statements.
+If deemed necessary, the nature of these estimates and judgements, including the associated assumptions, are disclosed in the notes to the financial statements.

 The functional currency of the Fund is the euro.
 Unless stated otherwise, all amounts in the financial statements are presented in thousands of euros.
-Amounts in whole euros are shown using the euro sign (\in).
+Amounts in whole euros are shown using the euro sign (€).